 Hello all, Captain Tony Summers here come to you from West Orlando, on the south end of The Harris Chain of lakes.

-It will take a couple of weeks here in Orlando and around Central Florida once everything gets settled and gets into Fall season is going to kick off really nicely.
+It will take a couple of weeks here in Orlando and around Central Florida once everything gets settled and gets into Fall Transition Period Time Now is going to kick off really nicely.